 Elizabeth still doesn’t know where her mother is.
 Through swelling tears, she said her father was her support and expressed her love for him.

 I asked if it was OK for me to pray for her.
 She accepted, and when the prayer was over, she and many others standing by were in tears.
 I was moved to witness God impacting their hearts, comforting them in their brokenness.
 There was no doubt in my mind.
 Jesus was weeping with them too.

-I was recently talking with a colleague, and she shared a valuable insight with me.
-Jesus suffered too.
+I was recently talking with a colleague who shared a valuable insight with me: Jesus suffered too.
 He can relate to our pain.
 He was a refugee in Egypt; He experienced the loss of a loved one at the hands of an oppressive regime.
 He also endured the agonizing suffering of the cross.
 But the story doesn’t end with suffering.
 Jesus rose from the dead!
 He proved victorious over evil and death.

 In John 10:10, Jesus said, “The thief does not come except to steal and to kill and to destroy.
 I have come that they may have life and that they may have it more abundantly.”
 Because Jesus rose from the dead, we have hope.
 Even in the most difficult of times, God can redeem abundantly what the devil tries to destroy.
 This is one enduring hope in Christ.
 I have personally experienced His restorative work, and I know that Elizabeth can as well.